 The Tascam DP-03 Portastudio is an 8-track multitrack digital recorder that goes back to the days of faders and knobs for that old school studio feel.
-A step up from the DP-02 which recorded audio on its 40GB hard drive, the DP-03 records CD quality music to the SD cards included with the recorder.
+A step up from the DP-02, which recorded audio on its 40GB hard drive, the DP-03 records CD-quality music to the SD cards included with the recorder.
 It features a pair of built-in front panel condenser microphones, effects, mastering, and CD burning for the musician who can do it all himself and produce a finished product on the spot.
-Also included are ¼-inch line inputs, 2 phantom powered XLR microphone preamps, and an instrument-level switch for recording guitar or bass without a direct box.
+Also included are ¼-inch line inputs, two phantom-powered XLR microphone preamps, and an instrument-level switch for recording guitar or bass without a direct box.

 I like the practicality of the Tascam DP-03 Portastudio.
-The tuner and metronome are easily accessible as the layout of the DP-03 is pretty good, much better than its predecessor, the DP-02, which was much less intuitive and required you to read the manual 100 times.
-The multitrack DP-03 allows you to record two tracks at a time, easily routing FX inputs to the tracks.
-Editing tracks is simple using commands like copy & paste, clone, silence and undo.
-Each track has its own send to a stereo reverb processor.
+The tuner and metronome are easily accessible as the layout of the DP-03 are pretty good, much better than its predecessor, the DP-02, which was much less intuitive and required you to read the manual 100 times.
+The multitrack DP-03 allows you to record two tracks at a time, quickly routing FX inputs to the tracks.
+Editing tracks is simple using commands like copy & paste, clone, silence, and undo.
+Each track has its send to a stereo reverb processor.

 All in all, Tascam’s DP-03 is a far more convenient recording tool than anything else I own, based on its portability alone.
-It’s well-made, practical, has good features and at under $500, it makes for a very good investment. – John James
+It’s well-made, practical, has excellent features and at under $500, it makes for an excellent investment. – John James

 Tascam DP-03 Portastudio Resources: